atqp11/portfolio-tracker/docs/ARCHITECTURE.md

 | **Session hijacking** | Secure cookies, HTTPS only |
 | **Cache poisoning** | Hash-based cache keys |
 | **Abuse** | Tier-based rate limits |

+### Multi-tenant Safety
+This is a multi-tenant application, data isolation is paramount.
+1. **Constrain Queries by Tenant/User:** All database queries must explicitly include a tenant or user ID filter, ensuring users only access their own data.
+2. **Enforce RLS in the DB Layer:** Row-Level Security (RLS) must be enabled and properly configured in the database to provide a foundational layer of data protection.
+3. **Server Actions Validate Authorization:** All Server Actions that perform data operations must explicitly validate that the authenticated user is authorized to perform that action on the specified data (e.g., `userId` matches the `portfolio.ownerId`).
+4. **Never Trust Client-Provided Tenant IDs:** Client-side requests should never dictate tenant or user IDs for data access.
+These should always be derived from the authenticated session on the server.

 ---